 Such an excellent little soldier.

-When a boy about four started whimpering, she stroked his head, soothing him.
+The little soldier stroked the lad’s head, soothing him.
 “It’ll be well.
-J’shua is with me, and he can be with you, too.
+J’shua is with me, and he can be with you too.
 Do you know him?”

 The little boy shook his head.